-- Employees are those who work under a contract of employment, whether in written or verbal.
-The employment relationship should be formalised through a contract of employment or written statement of terms (issued within 8 weeks of starting)
+Employees are those who work under a contract of employment, whether in written or verbal.
+The employment relationship should be formalised through a contract of employment or written statement of terms (issued on or before the first day of employment).

-- Most people who are in work are employees; they have extra employment rights which don’t apply to a ‘worker’, these include:
+Most people who are in work are employees; they have extra employment rights which don’t apply to a ‘worker’, include (subject to eligibility):